|

 out what court business precedes your elevation (by one or two).
 When

-that piece of business starts, you and any procession members should start
+that piece of business starts, you and any procession members should

-court when you are called forth.
+be near court when you are called forth.

 Let the audience see what is going on.
-If you have a group of people accompany
+If you have a group of people

 Cameras and videotaping should be unobtrusive.